leanPieceScSy/lekarma78/README.md

 - 💧 I’m currently working on an Original Discord Bot named CountKill and a CSGO cheat named Ozsensity.
 - 🔥 I’m a Java Script, C# developper and I currency learning C++, PhP, HTML and CSS.
 I have really good skills and I learn really fast !
 - 🌀 Contact me : forsakez | 💉🤯#8634
-- 😎 To be a cool man : Join my discord community server : https://discord.gg/qxGnb9eJKp | All stuff will be posted here and more ... 🤑
+- 😎 To be a cool man : Join my discord community server : https://discord.gg/qxGnb9eJKp ( In dev.) | All stuff will be posted here and more ... 🤑

 Information for my project 💢💦 :